KULeuven-MICAS/snitch_cluster/docs/tutorial/streamer_design.md

   Some of the signals are currently unused by the streamer.
 However, we needed to comply with the TCDM IP of the Snitch platform.

-The response channel only has a `valid` signal but no `response` signal.
+The response channel only has a `valid` signal but no `ready` signal.
 The TCDM assumes that the receiving end will always be ready.
-The streamer automatically handles these response data through FIFO buffers.
+The streamer automatically handles these response data through FIFO buffers and make sure no more new request is sent unless there are idle space to store new response.

 ### (4) Accelerator Interface